codeasone/vernemq-cluster/README.md

 # VerneMQ cluster partition

+Demonstration of issue to aid responders to [this issue](https://github.com/erlio/vernemq/issues/390)

 Whilst investigating VerneMQ's data loss characteristics in the event of node loss and partitioning, I've encountered Erlang `CRASH REPORT` occurrences in the debug logs.

 ```